-48. At the latest seven months before each Review Meeting, each Contracting Party should submit an appropriate number of copies of its national report under Article 32 to the Secretariat of the Review Meeting, for circulation to all Contracting Parties and to the observers invited under Article 33(2) of the Convention.
-States or regional organizations of an integration or other nature which ratify the Convention after an Organizational Meeting but at least 90 days before the associated Review Meeting are required to submit as soon as possible, and in any event not later than 90 days before the Review Meeting, a national report under Article 32 and are entitled to receive the other national reports.
+48. At the latest seven months before each Review Meeting, each Contracting Party should submit its National Report under Article 32 of the Convention to the Secretariat of the Review Meeting, for circulation to all Contracting Parties and to the observers invited under Article 33(2) of the Convention.
+The National Report should be submitted (a) electronically, to the secure web site, as a single PDF format file.
+The file size, including all graphics, charts, slides, etc. incorporated into the report, should not exceed 5 Megabytes; and (b) as one hard copy, to the Secretariat, as a single bound document comprising the main body as well as all annexes.
+States or regional organizations of an integration or other nature which ratify the Convention after an Organizational Meeting but at least 90 days before the associated Review Meeting are required to submit as soon as possible, and in any event not later than 90 days before the Review Meeting, a National Report under Article 32 of the Convention and are entitled to receive the other National Reports.

-49. Each Contracting Party should then review the national reports of Contracting Parties in their country group in detail, and the national reports of other Contracting Parties to the extent desired.
-Questions and comments on a national report of a Contracting Party should be sent to the contact point for that Contracting Party and to that Contracting Party's group Co-ordinator at least three months before each Review Meeting and written answers to the questions and comments should be provided not later than one month before a Review Meeting.
-Contracting Parties should endeavour to issue a compilation of the questions and comments on their national reports and of the respective answers to all other Contracting Parties, the group Coordinator, the group Rapporteur and the Secretariat one month prior to the Review Meeting.
-In this way each Contracting Party will be aware of all the issues raised and the associated responses on each national report before the Review Meeting.

-50. Contracting Parties are encouraged to use electronic means for submission and distribution of national reports, questions, comments, and answers, but use of traditional methods is also acceptable.

-51. If a Contracting Party submits questions and comments late in the process (in light of the dates agreed for such submissions), those questions and comments should not be entertained unless the recipient Contracting Party and relevant country group Chairperson agree.
+- 49. Each Contracting Party should then review the National Reports of Contracting Parties in their Country Group in detail, and the National Reports of other Contracting Parties to the extent desired.
+Questions and comments on a National Report of a Contracting Party should be sent to the contact point for that Contracting Party.
+These questions and comments shall be posted by the Contracting Party at least three months before each Review Meeting on a secure and restricted database on the internet provided and operated by the Secretariat.
+The secure and restricted database is the means by which these questions and comments are distributed to all Contracting Parties.
+Written answers to the questions and comments should be provided not later than one month before a Review Meeting.
+Contracting Parties should endeavour to issue a compilation of the questions and comments on their National Reports and of the respective answers to all other Contracting Parties, the group Coordinator, the group Rapporteur and the Secretariat one month prior to the Review Meeting.
+In this way each Contracting Party will be aware of all the issues raised and the associated responses on each National Report before the Review Meeting. - 50.
+Contracting Parties are encouraged to use electronic means, for submission and distribution of National Reports, questions, comments, and answers, but use of traditional methods is also acceptable.
+Contracting Parties may elect to use batch uploading when appropriate.
+The Contracting Party's contact point is responsible for quality assurance that the uploaded questions and responses are correct, and that the responses successfully respond to the individual questions or comments raised by the National Report reviewers having submitted the questions and comments. - 51.
+If a Contracting Party submits questions and comments late in the process (in light of the dates agreed for such submissions), those questions and comments should not be entertained unless the recipient Contracting Party and relevant Country Group Chairperson agree. - 52.
+The Secretariat will make publicly available each National Report, as uploaded to the secure and restricted database, within 90 days after the Review Meeting unless the Contracting Party concerned notifies the Secretariat otherwise.